 Pre-European modern period

-Under strong kingdoms like the Baoulé and Ashanti, Côte d'Ivoire was governed in the 18th and 19th centuries.
+Under great kingdoms like the Baoulé and Ashanti in the 18th and 19th centuries, Côte d'Ivoire was.
 Strong economic links with European commerce and transatlantic slave trafficking were activities of these kingdoms.

 The establishment of French rule

-Late 19th century French West Africa acquired control over Côte d'Ivoire and incorporated it.
-This resulted in forced labor among nearby people and resource exploitation.
+Late 19th-century French West Africa acquired control over Côte d'Ivoire and incorporated it.
+This resulted in forced labour among nearby people and resource exploitation.

 French colonial era